si-cim/prototorch_models/docs/source/library.rst

 Visualization is very specific to its application.
 PrototorchModels delivers visualization for two dimensional data and image data.

-The visulizations can be shown in a seperate window and inside a tensorboard.
+The visualizations can be shown in a separate window and inside a tensorboard.

 .. automodule:: prototorch.models.vis
    :members: